A Magical Vintage Lampshade Flower Crown

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-While the netted floral foam bricks are soaking, begin preparing the vintage lampshade.
+While the netted floral foam bricks are soaking, prepare the vintage lampshade.
 Make sure that it is clean from dust or debris.
 A little rust, however, is not a bad thing.
 Remove any existing fabric or covering from the lampshade frame, leaving only the wire structure.
-This wireframe of the vintage lampshade will serve as the base for attaching the floral foam bricks and fresh flowers.
-I found some lampshade frames on Amazon for you also!

 Secure the Netted Floral Foam Bricks to the Vintage Lampshade